 I’m a newlywed.
 I married my hottie husband at age 49

-Together, we have four grown children and two grandbabies
+Together, we have four grown children and three grandbabies

 To learn more about the Proverbs 31 woman in today’s world, check out this post.